Eye of the Cormorant

 FLIES

-In very tannic or murky water, tarpon bite dark-colored flies, but they prefer white flies in clear water.
+In very tannic or murky water, tarpon will bite dark-colored flies, but in clear water they prefer white flies.
 The water today is clear but somewhat tannic, so it’s anybody’s guess what shade of fly will do best.
 I start with a black baitfish fly that’s been super-effective for tarpon and snook in dark water.

 I pull some fly line off the reel and make my first cast in front of three rolling tarpon.
 Nice to have my right arm working again after four months of physical therapy for a torn muscle in my rotator cuff.